 If the thrill of a floatplane ride does not appeal to you, there are several boat tours in the area as well.

 If you are looking to keep your feet on solid ground, Ketchikan also offers a rich cultural history, including over 80 Native American totem poles.
 You can take a self-guided walking tour through the city to discover them all, including the replica of the Chief Johnson Memorial Totem pole.
 For history lovers, the Totem Heritage Center is also only a 15 minute walk from Downtown (or free shuttle), where you can view preserved totem poles that are over 150 years old.

 If you don’t mind venturing a little beyond the city, you can see modern day totem pole craftsmen at a few different attractions.
-Saxman Native Village is located about 3 miles from Downtown and can be reached via an organized shore excursion or public transportation.
+Saxman Native Village is located about 3 miles from Downtown.
+You can reach this village via an organized shore excursion or public transportation.
 Here, you will get to explore one of the largest gatherings of totem poles in the world.
 Explore these intricate masterpieces while learning the stories and legends behind these works of art.
 Many excursions also include a Native dance show.

 Potlatch Totem Park and Totem Bight State Park are other popular totem attractions, located next door to each other and about 10 miles outside of Ketchikan.
-Excursions to these popular sites are offered by most major cruise lines.
+Most major cruise lines offer excursions to these popular sites.
 While visiting, you will see authentic totem poles, tribal houses, and a carving center with demonstration.
 Be sure to stop at the gift shop before exiting to pick up your very own made in Alaska carving.